Author: Aqua Gardening

 What type of fish are suitable for aquaponics?

-Large and commercial aquaponic farms use edible fish species such as perch, tilapia, barramundi or cod- essentially creating a 'double farm' of vegetables and fish.
-Luckily, home systems of with fish tanks of 300L and above can grow edible species too.The best species for home aquaponics with less than 300L or water are tough and adaptable ones such as goldfish, angelfish and guppies.
+Commercial aquaponic farms often utilise edible fish species such as perch, tilapia, barramundi, or cod, effectively establishing a dual-purpose farm for producing both vegetables and fish.
+The good news is that home systems with fish tanks of 300L or larger can also cultivate these edible species.
+For home aquaponics systems with less than 300L of water, the ideal species are resilient and adaptable ones such as goldfish, angelfish, and guppies.

 What else do I need?

 When you first begin experimenting with aquaponics, it's best to start small.
-To make your own mini-system you will need:\n
+To make your own mini-system you will need:

 How do I put it all together?

 You can adapt any kind of hydroponics system to also include fish.
 Essentially, all that is needed is to replace your nutrient solution container with a fish tank instead.
-Using the above materials, you could create a Drip System, by making a loop of tubing coming from your water pump, poking holes into the loop and sitting it in the top of your plant container.\n\nYou could also use a Nutrient Film Technique, by pumping your fish water through PVC piping containing your plants; or a Deep Water Culture system, where your plants are suspended over the fish tank.
+Using the above materials, you could create a Drip System, by making a loop of tubing coming from your water pump, poking holes into the loop and sitting it in the top of your plant container.

 One of the quickest and easiest methods that we have discovered is to simply take a piece of polystyrene, cut holes in it and plant herb seedlings such as mint or cress into the holes.
 Then just float the whole thing in the top of your fish tank and watch them take off!

-To find out more about how to build and maintain your own aquaponics system, take a look at our other articles.
+To find out more about how to build and maintain your own aquaponics system, take a look at our other aquapnic articles.